Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 15. Quotes

-• Use quotation marks at the start of the quotation and after the last line of the quotation, marking the beginning and end of the quotation (rather than the beginning and end of every subtitle within the quotation), e.g.
+• Use quotation marks to enclose quoted words, phrases and sentences.
+In the case of sentences, use quotation marks at the start and after the last line of the quotation, marking the beginning and end of the quotation (rather than the beginning and end of every subtitle within the quotation), for example:

-• Use double quotation marks (" ") without spaces for regular quotations.
+• Use double quotation marks (" ") without spaces for regular quotations with both the opening and closing marks appearing at the top of the line.

 Er sagte: "Komm morgen wieder."